 - 2 TBS chopped fresh sage

-- 3 TBS milled flax seeds + 6 TBS water, set aside ("flax eggs")
+- 3 TBS milled flax seeds + 6 TBS water, set aside (“flax eggs”), optional

-- Remove from oven and heat olive oil in a saucepan over medium.
-Add onion and celery and sauté for 7 minutes until slightly translucent.
+Remove from oven and heat olive oil in a large saucepan over medium.
+Add onion and celery and saute for 7 minutes until slightly translucent.
 Add mushrooms and let sit for a few minutes without stirring (they will release a lot of liquid).
 Add a few pinches of salt and pepper and stir.

-- Now add butter, garlic, kale, cranberries, walnuts, sage, and Italian seasoning.
+Now add butter, garlic, walnuts, sage, oregano, kale, and cranberries.
 Mix thoroughly.
 Add vegetable broth and flax egg.